operating-systems scheduling

 Trade-offs

-• User vs. System: A strategy that minimises user response time (like Round Robin with small quanta) may decrease system throughput due to high context switch overhead.
+Minimising response time (e.g., Round Robin with small quanta) may decrease throughput due to high context switch overhead.

-• Predictability vs. Performance: Real-time systems often sacrifice absolute performance to ensure that task execution is predictable and deadlines are met.
+Real-time systems often sacrifice absolute performance to ensure predictable execution and deadline compliance.